 Local Research Overview

-We’ve also created an overview of the research that is undertaken at a local level in each Children’s Neighbourhoods site.
-The approach is both participatory and evaluative, meaning that participants will be supported in developing their own research and in using evidence to support their activities.
-Each site has localised needs – so this framework can be tailored for each location we work in.
+Here is our overview of the research undertaken at a local level.
+Our approach is participatory and evaluative, and can be tailored for each location we work in.

 See how our model draws on examples of good practice from existing place-based initiatives to support children and young people living in disadvantaged areas.